FrkUzn/FrkUzn/README.md

 - 👋 Hi, I’m Ömer Faruk
 - 👀 I’m interested in coding as a hobby.
-I have small knowledge about C#, ASP.NET and Unity.
-Also interested in 3D moddeling using Blender.
+I have small knowledge about Py, C#, ASP.NET and Unity.
+Also interested in 3D modelling using Blender.
 - 🌱 I’m currently learning Arduino coding with C++.
 - 💞️ I’m looking to ...
 - 📫 How to reach me ...